Monday, December 31, 2012

 PS C:\Users\Tinnel>

 VSC is asking what do you want to work with.
-You want "ghci" so after the " > " prompt type ghci and then Enter.
+You want "ghci" so after the " > " prompt type ghci and then press Enter.

 PS C:\Users\Tinnel>ghci